 Their anchor letters form a DNA-like alphabet that defines a conceptual home octave that may be written as @PADMIL\$xxxx@ (or this with the "x"s replaced by dots).
 Letter L has been introduced already and the other letters are identical in kind.
 Context identification is provided by letters and words from the alphabet.
+This illustrates the statement was made in the opening chapter that PKP identification of building blocks is "by construction."
+The table identifies intervals identified by anchor letters by position markers in a 12-column table headed by the conceptual home octave.

-0 Ρ A D М I L \$ 6
+@ P A D M Ι L \$ • • @

-• x • • • • x
+x x

-• • • • • x • • • • • x •
+x x

-• • • • х • • • • • х • •
+• x • x

-• • • x • • • • • x • • •
+• • x • • • • x • •

-• • x • • • • • x • • • •
+• x • • • • • x • •

-• x • • • • • x • • • • •
+• x • • • • x • • • • •

-x • • • • • x • • • • • •
+x x

-The letters are in a fixed-width font (Courier) in the table to provide vertical alignment but are otherwise shown in a more distinctive font (Arial Black) that makes them stand out as different in kind from some of the same letters used in conventional music theory and notation.
+The characters in the table are in a fixed-width font (Courier) to provide vertical alignment but are otherwise shown in a more distinctive font (Arial Black) that makes them stand out as different in kind from some of the same letters used in conventional music theory and notation (e.g., letter notes "A" and "D").
 Outlining handwritten letters in annotations on written music accomplishes the same purpose.

-For information only at this point, the letters are the first letters of the names of the parallel classical modes that have tritones in these relative positions, namely Phrygian, Aeolian, Dorian, Mixolydian, Ionian and Lydian/Locrian, This choice of anchor symbols is only to provide a link to music notation - any symbols would do, in principle.
-Thinking of the mode scales in conventional terms as sequences of note symbols would only be distracting at this stage.
-In PKP, modes are determined by tritone content.
+For information only at this point, the letters are the first letters of the names of the parallel classical modes that have tritones in these relative positions, namely Phrygian, Aeolian, Dorian, Mixolydian.
+Ionian and Lydian/Locrian (one letter is from two modes because they contain they same tritone in opposite inversions and the mode names happen to start with the same letter).
+This choice of anchor symbols is only to provide a link to music notation.
+Everything in this chapter would be the same if developed for alphabet UVWXYZ and then changed to PADMIL later.
+The material itself does not depend in any way on classical modes.

-The combination of a tritone anchor and the scale frame provides a set of note positions that may be identified as follows (illustrated by L).
-The compound symbol L\$ identifies note positions relative to the scale frame.
+The compound symbol L\$, interpreted as a combination of octave shapes, identifies the linear keyboard shape shown next "by construction."
 Tritone L is a special case because it includes the home tonic but the concept is the same for the other tritones that don't include it.